honeymeshram/ChatAt-Desktop-Chat-Application/README.md

 ## 📖 Project Overview

 ChatAt is a **Java**-based client-server chat application that enables multiple clients to communicate with a server in real-time using **TCP sockets**.
-It features a clean and user-friendly GUI built with **Java Swing**.
+It features a clean and user-friendly GUI built with **Java AWT & SWING**.

 ---